duhrer/2040-stamp-round-carrier-neopixel-demo/README.md

 ### `bootsel` Mode

 The easiest way to reprogram the device is to enter `bootsel` mode.
-In `bootsel` mode, the device appears as a USB drive and will install any firmware (UF2 file) copied or dragged onto it.
+In `bootsel` mode, the device appears as a USB drive and will install a firmware (UF2 file) copied or dragged onto it.
 It will then restart and run the uploaded code.

 ### Using the Reset Button